 You are not required to enter stop-over countries if your stop-over is less than 48 hours.

 Whilst the essence for many backpackers is the thrill of no routine, no set itineraries to follow and throwing caution to the wind by getting off the beaten track, there is some preparation to do.
 If not for the time and money you'll save, advanced planning will definitely assist to make your journey a smooth one.
-Use Compare Travel Insurance to compare cheap backpacker quotes quickly and easily.
+Use Compare Travel Insurance to compare travel insurance quotes quickly and easily.

 Make sure you declare anything that may affects the policy such as pre-existing medical conditions.
 This may increase the premium slightly but if you do not declare you could find that you are no longer covered by the insurance.

 Also remember to take a copy of your travel insurance policy details and the insurance company's contact details with you.
 Read our article for more tips on cheap travel insurance.